 - Directory; Publicity.
 Show Management may list Exhibitor’s name, trade names, product names and Representative’s name and contact details in any directory or other promotional materials.
 Show Management shall not be liable for any errors in any listing or materials or for omitting Exhibitor from the directory or other materials.
-Show Management and its partners may photograph or otherwise record any aspects of the Event, including Exhibitor’s space, booth, aircraft and personnel, and use such photographs or recordings for any purpose.
+Show Management may photograph or otherwise record Exhibitor’s space, booth, aircraft and personnel and use such photographs or recordings for any purpose.
 Exhibitor acknowledges that Show Management and its partners may photograph or otherwise record any person who attends the Event and, without any further notification, may use such photographs or recordings for any purpose.

 - Sharing; Assignment.
 Exhibitor shall not assign, share or sublet its assigned space without the written consent of Show Management.
 Show Management may allow Exhibitor to share its space with another entity (that entity, a »Co-Exhibitor») if: (1) Co-Exhibitor meets any requirements of Show Management, including those regarding membership; (2) Exhibitor and Co-Exhibitor each complete any required forms and pay the applicable fee; and (3) Exhibitor and Co-Exhibitor have an established business relationship.

 - Exhibit Space Operation.
 Exhibitor shall install and occupy its space in accordance with the rules and timeline specified in the Exhibitor Service Kit.
 Exhibitor’s aircraft, if any, must comply with the arrival and departure procedures and timeline adopted by Show Management.
 Exhibits must be designed and operated in a professional manner that respects the rights of other exhibitors and attendees, complies with the applicable provisions of the Americans with Disabilities Act and similar regulations and does not conflict with reasonable standards of decorum.
 All booths, display materials and demonstrations must be confined within Exhibitor’s space and must not interfere with aisle traffic at any time.
-Direct selling at Facility is strictly prohibited.
+Direct selling at either Facility is strictly prohibited.
 Exhibitor shall obtain the written permission of Show Management and Facility before performing any activity that may conflict with Facility’s insurance policy.
 Exhibitor shall not distribute any advertising or promotional materials at the Event, except from Exhibitor’s space or with the written consent of Show Management.
 Exhibitor shall obtain any necessary rights prior to playing, performing or displaying any work protected by copyright.

 - Exhibitor Appointed Contractors.
 Exhibitor may use a contractor not listed in the Exhibitor Service Kit (an “EAC”) if: (1) the service to be performed by the EAC is not an Exclusive Service; (2) Exhibitor submits to Show Management a completed Intent to Use Exhibitor Appointed Contractor form naming the EAC; (3) the EAC submits to Show Management a completed Exhibitor Appointed Contractor application, agreeing to all the terms thereof, including insurance and indemnification requirements; and (4) the EAC has been approved by the Facility, where applicable.
 Exhibitor is responsible for ensuring these requirements have been met.
 Show Management may deny an EAC access to the Event when these requirements have not been met or when in the best interests of the Event.
 Show Management will not be responsible for any lost profits or any damages of Exhibitor that result.
 Each EAC may be required to provide evidence of compliance with insurance requirements and to secure a stand construction performance bond prior to move-in.

 - Insurance Requirements for Exhibitor Without Aircraft.
 If Exhibitor will not display any aircraft within its exhibit space, then the terms of this section 14 will apply.
-Exhibitor shall maintain the following during the entire Event, including move-in and move-out periods: (1) commercial general liability insurance, including broad form contractual liability coverage, with limits of at least $1,000,000 per occurrence and $2,000,000 aggregate, combined single limit for bodily injury and property damage, at least $2,000,000 for products-completed operations aggregate, at least $1,000,000 for personal and advertising injuries and at least $100,000 for damage to premises rented to you; (2) workers’ compensation and employers’ liability insurance in accordance with statutory limits; and (3) if Exhibitor will own or operate any motor vehicles at Facility, automobile liability insurance with limits in an amount adequate to cover all of Exhibitor’s motor vehicles at the Facility but not less than $1,000,000.
+Exhibitor shall maintain the following during the entire Event, including move-in and move-out periods: (1) commercial general liability insurance, including broad form contractual liability coverage, with limits of at least $1,000,000 per occurrence and $2,000,000 aggregate, combined single limit for bodily injury and property damage, at least $2,000,000 for products-completed operations aggregate, at least $1,000,000 for personal and advertising injuries and at least $100,000 for damage to premises rented to you; (2) workers’ compensation and employers’ liability insurance in accordance with statutory limits; and (3) if Exhibitor will own or operate any motor vehicles at any Facility, automobile liability insurance with limits in an amount adequate to cover all of Exhibitor’s motor vehicles at the Facilities but not less than $1,000,000.
 All insurance must be primary and non-contributory to any other insurance coverage and Exhibitor shall obtain a waiver of subrogation on each policy in favor of the additional insured parties.
-National Business Aviation Association, Inc.; Freeman; the Waterford Venue Services Hartford, LLC; the Capital Regional Development Authority and the State of Connecticut must each be named as additional insured on the commercial general liability and automobile liability insurance.
+National Business Aviation Association, Inc.; Orange County Convention Center; and Freeman must each be named as additional insured on the commercial general liability and automobile liability insurance.
 The Exhibitor Service Kit may contain additional insurance requirements.
 Evidence of insurance meeting the requirements of this section must be furnished to Show Management upon request and must be available at the Facility during the Event.
 Exhibitor acknowledges that the requirements of this section in no way limit the liability of Exhibitor.